cloudfoundry/guardian/grootfs/README.md

 ### Logging

-By default grootfs will not emit any logging, you can set the log level with the `--log-level` flag:
+By default GrootFS will not emit any logging, you can set the log level with the `--log-level` flag:

 ```
 grootfs --log-level debug create ...